 Now let’s get on with the list.

-Flexjobs is an online portal for remote, work from home, and freelance type of jobs that’ll allow you to make money online at the comfort of your home.
+Flexjobs is an online portal for remote, work-from-home, and freelance type of jobs that’ll allow you to make money online from the comfort of your home.

 Flexjobs offers a plethora of freelance jobs including proofreading and editing jobs.

-But a little disclaimer, Flexjobs do have a $15 monthly membership fee (which you can cancel anytime) that gives you an all-access keycard to all the good jobs available on the platform.
+But a little disclaimer, Flexjobs does have a $15 monthly membership fee (which you can cancel anytime) that gives you an all-access keycard to all the good jobs available on the platform.